pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 **markdown** allows you to send nice formatted messages to the Webex Team Room.

-## why did we configured the HTTP request this way ?
+## Why did we configured the HTTP request XDR activity this way ?

-The above values come from the Webex API documentation.
+The above values into the previous paragraph come directly from the Webex API documentation.

+What ever the target is, we understand what to configure in the XDR target definition from the product API documentation.

+This API documentation give us several information which are :

+- The API endpoint
+- The FQDN
+- The HTTP method to use ( POST, GET, DELETE, PATCH,...)
+- How to authenticate
+- How to pass variable to the API Endpoint ( in the header, in the body, As raw text , XML or JSON )

+The API target in XDR has every required field needed to configure the target what ever this destination solution is.
+We just need to understand from the product API documentation how to send a valid API REST Call.

+In the case of Webex, the API documentation is very clear and it is easy to understand how to configure the XDR target.

 https://developer.webex.com/docs/api/v1/messages/create-a-message